BeepIsla/CSGO---Discord-RichPresence/README.md

 - - When first starting the process it will display it in your rich presence for ~1 second
 - - It will automatically start the rich presence again when you start CSGO
 - - It will automatically close the rich presence again when you close CSGO
-- - **This ONLY works on windows**
 - Other platforms:
 - - When first starting the process it will display it in your rich presence the whole time until you close the process again
-- - When closing CSGO it will keep displaying the latest rich presence until you manually close the process
+- - When closing CSGO it will keep displaying the latest rich presence-status until you manually close the process
-- - **I will maybe eventually update this to work on other platforms too**
+- - Linux will soon get support for autostart/csgo.exe process detection too.
+Mac will most probably take a while longer or never happen

 # How to use your own Discord application with custom images
 1. Create an application [on Discord](https://discordapp.com/developers/applications/me)